McOgola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display pattern bin in a file
+Display root and 3 lines after